12th International Conference on Metamaterials, Photonic Crystals and Plasmonics

-Click to download the conference draft program
+Click to download the Conference Proceedings!

 Be a part of META 2022, the 12th International Conference on Metamaterials, Photonic Crystals and Plasmonics, the world’s leading conference on Nanophotonics and Metamaterials, and take the opportunity to present your recent results, and meet and network with world renowned experts.
 The program will facilitate discussions on various current hot topics such as Metasurfaces and Metadevices, Acoustic and Phononic Metamaterials, Plasmon-enhanced Spectroscopy, Quantum and Nonlinear Photonics, Nanophotonics for Biology and Medicine, and much more.

 The conference will be organized in four days, from Tuesday 19 July to Friday 22 July 2022 and will feature several plenaries, keynotes, special invited sessions and tutorials.

 META is now a Hybrid Event: Online and In-Person!

 Year after year, META becomes a MUST ATTEND Event!

 Videos from past META conferences

 Metasurfaces for Light Management in Semiconductor Thin Films